BrianNderu/Bolt-Analysis/README.md

 The project also seeks to conduct a forecast to predict a trend in a drivers earnings over 30 days

-This project seeks to develop a model to predict predict possibility of a driver getting more than 1000ksh in a day
+This project seeks to develop a Regression model on estimating profit of a driver
 ## Tools Used
 Matplot